mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 Avalokiteshvara is a bodhisattva who listens to the sound of perfect observation of the world.
 By means of observing very closely what the human world is, what human beings are, then he [or she] can listen to the kind of sound, very deep sound – in other words, very minute vibration of the world and of the human beings.
 Very deep.
 That is called *suffering*.

-Suffering is completely beyond your consciousness.
-It’s there.
-Because constantly we are return to the source, return to the source, even though you don’t know.
+Suffering is completely beyond your consciousness; it’s there.
+Because constantly we are returning to the source, returning to the source, even though you don’t know.
 So very naturally people are struggling for their life.
 Why do they struggle for their life?
 Because they want to get the something very deep, beyond consciousness or unconsciousness.
 That is they try to get that first moment of being present *right now, right here*.
 Where two worlds make one: intellect, spiritual world.
 This is this partition.

 So, constantly there.
 Constantly we want to get it!
 But this is so-called reflection.
 Whatever we do, always we reflect upon ourselves.
 “Are you sure?
 Are you sure?
 Are you are happy?
 Yes, you are happy.
 But are you sure?”
 Constantly you ask yourself, and then try to get something which makes it possible for your happiness to *be*.
 Still you want.
 Because this is to try to come back to the source, naturally.
 This is *suffering*, so-called.